There is nothing worse than to see a stain on your prized wood surface.

 As the heat moves from the iron through the fabric, it will be absorbed by the wood over a large area.
 As long as the temperature remains low and the fabric thick enough, you will not damage the surrounding surface of the finish.
 If you use this instructable properly, you will be using NO MORE THAN 10% of the heat range of the iron.

 On occasion, you can test the heat transfer by sliding off the fabric and placing your hand on the surface.
-The temperature you are trying to approximate is a warm cup of coffee.
-(Not a cup of freshly boiled water)
+The temperature you are trying to approximate is a warm cup of coffee. (hands on mug for 20 seconds).
+Not a cup of freshly boiled water.
+(Hands on mug for 3 seconds)

 If you cannot touch the surface, YOU HAVE STARTED THE SETTING ON THE IRON TOO HIGH!